The Fighting Keisers – Father and Son, Uriah and Emanuel

 Sheridan’s 1864 Shenandoah Valley Campaign

-Attached to the Middle Military Division, U.S. Army of the Shenandoah from August through November of 1864, it was at this time and place, under the leadership of legendary Union General Philip H. Sheridan and Brigadier-General William H. Emory, that the members of the 47th Pennsylvania would engage in their greatest moments of valor.
+Attached to the Middle Military Division, U.S. Army of the Shenandoah from August through November of 1864, it was at this time and place, under the leadership of legendary Union Major-General Philip Sheridan and Brigadier-General William H. Emory, that the members of the 47th Pennsylvania Volunteer Infantry would engage in their greatest moments of valor.
 Of the experience, Company C’s Samuel Pyers said it was “our hardest engagement.”

 Victory of Philip Sheridan’s Union army over Jubal Early’s Confederate forces.
-Kurz & Allison, circa 1893.
-Public domain, U.S. Library of Congress.
+Kurz & Allison, circa 1893 (U.S. Library of Congress, public domain).

 Inflicting heavy casualties during the Battle of Opequan (also known as “Third Winchester”) on 19 September 1864, Sheridan’s gallant blue jackets forced a stunning retreat of Jubal Early’s grays — first to Fisher’s Hill (21-22 September) and then, following a successful early morning flanking attack, to Waynesboro.